 All of us know that the word “means “the anointed one.”” appears nowhere in the Old Testament but only in the New Testament and that Christ is the appellation of the .
-This term in Hebrew is “Messiah” and translates as “the anointed one” in Chinese.
+This term in Hebrew is “Messiah” and

 The Old Testament records that the priests God put in place had to be anointed.
 For example, Aaron and his sons served as priests after being anointed. (see Exodus 28:41).
 In addition, when God chose a king for the Israelites, He sent a prophet to anoint the chosen person with the anointing oil.
 For example, the prophet Samuel anointed Saul, the son of Kish, as the first king of the nation of Israel by the word of Jehovah God (See 1 Samuel 9:15–17 and 10:1).
 After Saul was rejected because he disobeyed God, by the word of Jehovah God, Samuel anointed David, the son of Jesse, as the king of the people of Israel (See 1 Samuel 16:1–13).
 Before he died, King David sent the priest Zadok and the prophet Nathan down to Gihon to anoint his son Solomon as king (See 1 Kings 1:32–40).
 From these events, we can clearly see that “the anointed one” was the one who served God or chosen as a king.
 If Christ is referred to as the anointed One, then why is it that the high priest Aaron and his sons were not called Christ after they were anointed?
 And Saul, David, and Solomon also got anointed and were all kings, so why were they not called Christ?
 Why is it that only the Lord Jesus was called Christ?